millicast/millicast-player-unreal-engine-plugin/README.md

 * VP8 (software decoding)
 * VP9 (software decoding)
-* H264 is supported by using the millicast-webrtc branch and dowloading the millicast version of libwebrtc.
+* H264 is supported by using the millicast-webrtc branch and downloading the millicast version of libwebrtc.
 See below for setup instructions.
 Otherwise, for the main branch H264 decoding will result in a black screen.

 ## Installation